Why is IBM consolidating our application modernization efforts into a single offering?

 - You need one complete solution with all the necessary tooling to migrate your apps

-You have asked for a way to trade-up that makes the most of your existing expenditures
+- You asked for a way to trade up that makes the most of your existing expenditures

-Why should I consider using the IBM Cloud Application Platform?
+Why should I consider using the IBM Cloud Paks for Applications?

-If you want to modernize your existing WebSphere environments, the IBM Cloud Application Platform is a great solution.
+If you want to modernize your existing WebSphere environments, the IBM Cloud Pak for Applications is a great solution.
 Expect a flexible entitlement that includes all of the tools necessary to successfully modernize your environments.

-Which products are used within the IBM Cloud Application Platform?
+Which products are used within the IBM Cloud Pak for Applications?
 Which products won’t be used?

 To track software deployment and usage, you can continue to use your existing product-usage tracking tools, such as IBM License Metric Tool or IBM Cloud Private Metering.

-Will the IBM Cloud Application Platform be supported on the IBM Z® Linux system and the IBM Power® offering?
+Will the IBM Cloud Pak for Applications be supported on the IBM Z® Linux system and the IBM Power® offering?

 Yes.
 All products in the bundle support the Linux on Z system and the Power offering.
 Expect specific part numbers for Linux on Z system in addition to distributed part numbers.

-What product versions are included in the IBM Cloud Application Platform?
+What product versions are included in the IBM Cloud Pak for Applications?

-If you have entitlements to IBM Cloud Application Platform, you can deploy all active versions of in-scope products if you have the necessary Virtual Processor Cores (VPCs).
+If you have entitlements to IBM Cloud Pak for Applications, you can deploy all active versions of in-scope products if you have the necessary Virtual Processor Cores (VPCs).

-Can IBM Cloud Private from the IBM Cloud Application Platform be used in support of WebSphere Application Servers that are acquired outside of the IBM Cloud Application Platform?
+Can IBM Cloud Private from the IBM Cloud Pak for Applications be used in support of WebSphere Application Servers that are acquired outside of the IBM Cloud Pak for Applications?

 Yes.
-For example, you may want to use the IBM Cloud App Management platform from the IBM Cloud Application Platform to deploy WebSphere to VMware partitions.
+For example, you may want to use the IBM Cloud App Management platform from the IBM Cloud Pak for Applications to deploy WebSphere to VMware partitions.
 Or you may want to leverage the monitoring and logging of the IBM Cloud Platform from standalone WebSphere servers as part of a cloud migration journey.
-You can also use the common operational dashboard to see your WebSphere Application Server deployments on IBM Cloud Private and on traditional virtual machines (VMs) and bare-metal dedicated servers.
+You can also use the common operational dashboard to see your WebSphere Application Server deployments on IBM Cloud Private and on traditional virtual machines (VMs) and bare metal dedicated servers.

-Do I need dedicated IBM Cloud Private nodes for IBM Cloud Application Platform deployments?
+Do I need dedicated IBM Cloud Private nodes for IBM Cloud Pak for Application deployments?

-No. IBM Cloud Platform VPCs that are covered under the IBM Cloud Application Platform can run on the same IBM Cloud Private node as VPCs acquired for the stand-alone IBM Cloud Private programs.
+No. IBM Cloud Platform VPCs that are covered under the IBM Cloud Pak for Applications can run on the same IBM Cloud Private node as VPCs acquired for the stand-alone IBM Cloud Private programs.

-What’s a typical use case for the IBM Cloud Application Platform that uses a mix of WebSphere and IBM Cloud Private programs?
+What’s a typical use case for the IBM Cloud Pak for Applications that uses a mix of WebSphere and IBM Cloud Private programs?